 Key takeaways

-Scope, Time, and Cost are interconnected elements of the Project Management Triangle.
-If one factor changes, the other two are affected.
+Scope, Time, and Cost are interdependent elements of the Project Management Triangle.
+When one variable shifts, the impact must be redistributed across time or budget — there is no neutral adjustment.

 What is the project management triangle?